 How to cut Jicama

 Place the jicama on its flat end and slice it vertically into slabs.
 Then lay each slice on its side and cut it into strips (julienned).
 You can continue halving the strips to your desired thinness.
 From there, you can dice it by cutting across each strip.
-You can also cut the jicama in half or quarters and shave it with a mandoline or shred it in a food processor.
+You can also cut it in half or quarters and shave it with a mandoline or shred it in a food processor.

 How to store jicama

 Whole jicama can be stored at room temperature for about a week.
 Or for up to 2 weeks in the fridge.
 Once cut, make sure to store in an airtight container.
 This bulbous veggie won’t discolor when exposed to air, so it can be prepped ahead of time, unlike apples or avocados which will quickly brown.

 How to use Jicama